trussworks/trussels-guide/docs/trussels.md

 Many of our clients specifically forbid taking a work laptop outside the U.S. This is **very important**.
 If you do want to go overseas and bring a Truss laptop, we will need to wipe it and install basic communication tools like G Suite and Slack, but you will not be able to connect to any client repositories, drives, or infrastructure.

 ## Practice: Security training
 Many of our clients require that we take security training.
 [Arctic Wolf](https://arcticwolf.com/) is the vendor that we use to provide these trainings.
 The trainings are a series of videos (3-5 minutes each) separated by periodic knowledge checks.
 You will receive approximately one video or knowledge check per week via email.
-Once you recive the email, click on the link and the video or knowledge check will start.
+Once you receive the email, click on the link and the video or knowledge check will start.

 # First 3 months